Ballade No. 3 (Chopin): Structure

 The form of the ballade is an arch: A–B–C–B–A–coda.
 The "A" theme is in two parts; the first part is song-like and the second is dance-like.
 Out of the four ballades, this ballade has the tightest structure.
 It uses development procedures that heighten the tension.

 The ballade opens with a lengthy introduction marked dolce.
-The introduction is thematically unrelated to a majority of the piece but is repeated at the close and climax of the work.
+The introduction is thematically unrelated to the majority of the piece but is repeated at the close and climax of the work.
 Following the introduction, Chopin introduces a new theme in a section with the performance direction mezza voce; this theme consists of repeated Cs in two broken octaves in the right hand.
 This theme reoccurs three times in the ballade, twice on C and once on A♭.

-The mezza voce section soon develops into a furious F minor chordal section and once again returns to A. The mezza voce section is repeated, following by a new theme consisting of right hand sixteenth-note leggiero runs.
+The mezza voce section soon develops into a furious F minor chordal section and once again returns to A♭.
+The mezza voce section is repeated, followed by a new theme consisting of right-hand sixteenth-note leggiero runs.
 The following return of the broken octave theme is transposed from C to A♭ (the repeated Cs now being A♭s).
 The key signature then shifts to C♯ minor.
-The original "B" theme is then developed, this time using rapid, chromatic left-hand runs in the left hand under large chords in the right.
+The original "B" theme is then developed, this time using rapid, chromatic left-hand runs under large chords in the right.
 This theme builds to a climax through rapid repetition of broken G♯ octaves (referencing the mezza voce theme) with fragments of the "C" theme in the left hand.

 A retransition occurs as the dynamic builds from piano to forte.
 The figuration in the left hand is chromatic and consists of spans frequently larger than an octave.
 The key signature then shifts back to A♭ major.
 In the final section of the arch, the "A" theme from the introduction is repeated again in octaves.
 The ballade ends with a reprise of the A♭ leggiero runs and a second right hand arpeggio.
 Four chords provide closure to the piece.

 A typical performance lasts seven to eight minutes.